WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 5. Imported Moodle courses in the WordPress Backend
 6. Order Details of Courses Purchased from WordPress
 7. User Profile Shortcode with List of Enrolled Courses
+8. Courses page Shortcode.
+9. My Courses page Shortcode.
+10. Redirect the user to the My Courses page on login/registration from the User Account page.
+11. Manage Max number of courses in the row setting for the Courses page template.
+12. Improved single course page template.
+13. Front-end user profile update.

  ==  Frequently Asked Questions  ==